-Going on tilt is the state of mental/ emotional confusion or frustration in which a person adopts a less than optimal strategy, usually resulting in the individual becoming overly aggressive.
-You may recognize this as a best practice in poker meaning to be performance-driven as opposed to results orientated.
+Going on tilt is the state of mental/ emotional confusion or frustration in which a person adopts a less-than-optimal strategy, usually resulting in the individual becoming overly aggressive.
+You may recognize this as a best practice in poker, meaning to be performance-driven as opposed to results-orientated.
 The exact same can be said of Sales.

 Focusing on continued performance rather than on the end result appears to be in complete contradiction to what sales professionals are used to hearing.
 To be successful in sales, you need to understand your target so that you have something to aim for.
 Without a goal, how can you possibly drive towards success?

 Imagine you need to swim across a huge lake, from one shore to another.
 Any strong swimmer will tell you the best way to get there is to avoid distractions or wasting energy.
 Focus on your swimming performance, not on the shoreline.
 If you worry about the shoreline you risk being distracted by factors outside of your control.
-Another swimmer, a loud flock of seagulls or getting stuck in your own head all impede performance.
+Another swimmer, a loud flock of seagulls, or getting stuck in your own head all impede performance.
 When you get close to the shoreline, it’s okay to pop your head up to see the best place to land.
 But doing so too early to see how far you have left to go can add unnecessary stress to your situation.

 In sales, there is only so much you can control.
 You cannot control the customer or the politics within an organization.
 You can control your narrative, point of view and activity.
 Focus on what you can control and do this consistently.
 Good plays can equal bad results.
 Study your losses and ensure you reaffirm where you went RIGHT!

 The outlying results, especially negative ones, stick with us.
 Have the courage to do the same right thing again.
-Be on top of your follow-ups and next steps – driving towards the habits that make a good salesperson VS thinking about how much quota you still have to retire and all of the consequences to not getting there (another way to be distracted, in a dark place that leads to going on tilt).
+Be on top of your follow-ups and next steps – driving towards the habits that make a good salesperson versus thinking about how much quota you still have to retire and all of the consequences of not getting there (another way to be distracted, in a dark place that leads to going on tilt).
 The sad news is that bad plays can equal good results.